8 Cold Reading Techniques – The Quintessential Guide to Nonverbal Behavior

 Steepling conveys that you are confident and that your thoughts and position are solid and congruent.
-It is used to empower the delivery of your message and also to command attention.
+It is used to empower the delivery of your message and also to trigger attention.

 On the other hand, when you decide to hide your thumbs by putting them in your pockets, or within your palms, this might suggest that you experience negative emotions or that you feel under pressure.

-Evidently, our nonverbals will betray our comfort or our discomfort during any given scenario.
-Knowing those principles can definitely help you control your body language but also properly interpret the body language of others.
+Evidently, our nonverbals will betray our comfort or discomfort during an interaction.
+Knowing those principles can definitely help you manage your body language but also properly interpret the body language of others.